Mastodon

 Making Peace with the Echoes

-So, write that letter.
-Channel that response.
-Then, if you’re feeling brave, share a snippet on socials with #PastSelfTalks.
-I’d love to read it—because we’re all in this together, aren’t we?
-Figuring out how to talk to the echoes, one step at a time.
+So, write that letter and channel that response.
+If you’re feeling brave, share a snippet on social media with #PastSelfTalks.
+I’d love to hear from you—because we’re all in this together, figuring out how to communicate with the echoes, one step at a time.

 Christine Marie